 WNV activity: No human cases of WNV infection were reported this week.
 No horses with WNV infection were reported this week.
-No sentinel chickens tested positive for antibodies to WNV this week.
-In 2015, positive samples from 11 humans, two blood donors, six horses, 11 mosquito pools, and 444 sentinel chickens have been received from 28 counties.
+Six sentinel chickens tested positive for antibodies to WNV this week in Manatee, Orange, Sarasota, and Walton Counties.
+In 2016, positive samples from four sentinel chickens have been received from three counties.
+In 2015, positive samples from 11 humans, two blood donors, six horses, 11 mosquito pools, and 446 sentinel chickens have been received from 28 counties.

 SLEV activity: No human cases of SLEV infection were reported this week.
 No sentinel chickens tested positive for antibodies to SLEV this week.
+In 2016, there have been no positive samples reported.
 In 2015, positive samples from nine sentinel chickens have been received from seven counties.

 EEEV activity: No human cases of EEEV infection were reported this week.
-No horses with EEV infection were reported this week.
-Two sentinel chickens tested positive for antibodies to EEEV this week in Walton County.
-In 2016, positive samples from two sentinel chickens have been received from one county.
-In 2015, positive samples from 81 sentinel chickens, 23 horses, and one goat have been received from 26 counties.
+No horses with EEEV infection were reported this week.
+Three sentinel chickens tested positive for antibodies to EEEV this week in Citrus, Orange, and Walton Counties.
+In 2016, positive samples from four sentinel chickens have been received from two counties.
+In 2015, positive samples from 82 sentinel chickens, 23 horses, and one goat have been received from 26 counties.

-International Travel-Associated Dengue Fever Cases: One case of dengue fever was reported this week in a person that had international travel.
-In 2015, 84 travel-associated cases have been reported.
+International Travel-Associated Dengue Fever Cases: Two cases of dengue fever were reported this week in persons that had international travel.
+In 2015, 86 travel-associated cases have been reported.